‘Stop lowering dignity of PM’s post,’ Rahul Gandhi on Modi’s ‘black magic’ remark

 On Wednesday, Narendra Modi had mocked the Congress for protesting against price rise and unemployment in black clothes on August 5.

-Congress leader Rahul Gandhi on Thursday said that Narendra Modi should “stop lowering the dignity of the PM’s [prime minister] post” by talking about black magic.
+Congress leader Rahul Gandhi on Thursday said that Prime Minister Narendra Modi was curtailing the the dignity of his post and misleading the country by talking about superstitions.

-“Stop lowering the dignity of the prime minister’s post and misleading the country by talking about superstitious things like ‘black magic’ to hide your black deeds, prime minister-ji,” Gandhi wrote in a tweet in Hindi.
-“You will have to give answers on people’s issues.”

-Gandhi asked if the prime minister was ignoring pressing matters such as inflation and unemployment in the country.
+Gandhi, in a tweet, wrote that Modi spoke about “black magic” on Wednesday to hide his “black deeds”.
+He added that the prime minister was ignoring pressing matters such as inflation and unemployment in the country and that the citizens were waiting for answers.

 Gandhi’s rebuttal came a day after Modi mocked the Congress for protesting against price rise and unemployment in black clothes on August 5.
 Congress leaders Rahul Gandhi, Priyanka Gandhi Vadra and Mallikarjun Kharge, were also detained by the Delhi Police for about six hours that day.